markogrujicic/Restaurant_recommendation_engine/README.md

 The recommendation engine uses the Pearson correlation coefficient to calculate similarity between user-specified values of restaurant attributes and restaurants in the dataset.
 The application recommends 5 restaurants with the highest value for the correlation coefficient.
 It also displays a map with map markers of the top 5 restaurants.

 Project workflow consisted of the following phases:
-+-Obtaining a dataset
+-Obtaining a dataset
-+-Preparing a dataset for the recommendation engine +-Creating the recommendation engine
+-Preparing a dataset for the recommendation engine -Creating the recommendation engine
-+-Creating an application
++Creating an application

 # 2. Dataset